dustinsgoodman/serverless-microservices-graphql-template/services/public-api/README.md

 ### Invoking other services in resolvers

 Most of your resolvers will probably invoke lambdas in other services.
-You can achieve this by using the `invoke` helper function from the `shared` lib.
+You can achieve this by using the `invoke` helper function from the `aws` lib.
 Your invocation will take the shape of:

 ```ts
 const data = await invoke({